sergio-gastulo/accounting/readme.md

 ## TODO:
 - When prompting the user for integer input, allow basic arithmetic expressions (e.g., "1+1" should be evaluated as 2).
-- Aggregate the following options: `f` for filtering and `r` for returning the CSV ready to be filtered under pandas (`python -i -c "string"`) or powershell (chaining in the terminal).
+- Aggregate the following options: `f` for filtering and `i` for interactive terminal interface: `python -i -c "code"` or `Import-CSV "pathToCSV"`.

 ## Requirements:
 This project was built with `powershell` and `python`.